Joe Cross (filmmaker)

 Joe Cross (born 30 May 1966) is an Australian entrepreneur, author, filmmaker, and plant-based diet advocate who promotes juicing.
-He is most known for his documentary Fat, Sick & Nearly Dead in which he tells the story of his 60-day juice fast.
+He is most known for his documentary Fat, Sick & Nearly Dead which covers his 60-day juice fast.
 He is the founder and CEO of Reboot with Joe, a health and lifestyle brand.

 Following the release of his documentary, Cross has published six books about juicing.
-In February 2014, Cross released his book titled The Reboot with Joe Juice Diet: Lose Weight, Get Healthy and Feel Amazing that became a New York Times best-seller.
+His 2014 book The Reboot with Joe Juice Diet: Lose Weight, Get Healthy and Feel Amazing was a New York Times best-seller.

 Juice fast

-In 2005, Cross weighed 140 kilograms (310 pounds) and suffered from an autoimmune condition, chronic urticaria, for which he had been taking medications such as the steroid prednisone for years.
-He spent his 30s trying traditional and non-traditional medicine to solve his illness. and unsuccessfully tried various diets in fits and starts.
-His daily diet mainly consisted of processed foods.
-Cross was a smoker and consumed alcohol regularly.
-According to Cross, he believed that his eating habits had caused his illness and he wanted to change his lifestyle.
-He wanted to get off medication as he believed that the medication or doctors were not able to offer a cure for his condition.
-In 2005 when he was 39, the doctors told him that with his health, he would die early and he decided to consume only juice for 60 days.
-Under the supervision of his doctor and a team that monitored his blood work regularly, he started the juice fast in May 2005.
-For his juice fast, he decided to travel across America while talking to people about their attitudes toward food.
-He travelled in a truck with a cameraman, a sound guy, a juicer and a generator.
-Cross survived on nothing but juices for 60 days during his juice fast.
+By his 30s, Cross was taking medication for chronic urticaria, an autoimmune condition.
+He attempted treatments through conventional and alternative medicine.
+He smoked and regularly consumed alcohol, and his diet was mostly ultra-processed foods.
+Intermittently, he went on diets but did not stay on them consistently.
+He believed his diet was the cause of his illness, and that medication would not offer a cure.

-He used an 80/20 rule, according to which he used 80 percent vegetables and 20 percent fruit in the juice that he made to avoid getting too much sugar into his system.
-Cross used a special juice that he prepared called the Mean Green Juice – a mixture of kale, apples, lemon, cucumber, celery and ginger.
-But he kept changing the fruits and vegetables used in the juice to ensure he consumed different plants and vegetables.
+In 2005 at the age of 39, Cross weighed 140 kilograms (310 pounds).
+After a doctor's visit where he was warned his lifestyle would cause an early death, he decided to consume only juice for 60 days as a treatment that he started in May.
+While on his juice diet, he travelled across America in a truck, talking to people about their attitudes towards food on camera.
+His bloodwork was monitored regularly.
+The juice was 80% vegetables, 20% fruit, selected in an effort to avoid consuming too much sugar.
+The basic juice he called the Mean Green Juice, containing a mixture of kale, apples, lemon, cucumber, celery, and ginger that he substituted ingredients for to ensure variety.

-According to Cross, he felt groggy and unstable the first three to five days.
-However after consuming only juice for five days, he started feeling well both physically and mentally.
-After 49 days, he lost 67 pounds (30 kg), his total cholesterol dropped from 204 to 135 and his LDL cholesterol went from 132 to 86.
+Cross reported feeling groggy and unstable for the first three to five days, after which he described feeling well physically and mentally.
+After 49 days, he lost 67 lb, his total cholesterol dropped from 204 to 135 and his LDL cholesterol went from 132 to 86.
 By day 61, Cross had lost 82 pounds and decreased his medicine dosage after reporting a complete loss of his urticaria symptoms.
-Following the 60-day juice fast, he consumed only foods derived from plants and no animal-based or processed food for 90 days.
+Following the 60-day juice fast, he consumed only foods derived from plants and no animal-based or ultra-processed food for 90 days.